orggue/adidas-zaragoza/continuous-delivery-with-docker/exercises/01_first_steps.md

 name, and the address of your VM for the home page.
 For the callback URL, use "http://<VM_IP>/authorize", where VM_IP is the IP address of your VM.

-TK screenshot

 Github will now give you a Client ID and Secret, which we need to put in the Drone config.

 Login to the VM.
-On the VM, create a docker-compose.yml with the following contents:
+On the VM, create a file named `docker-compose.yml` with the following contents:

 ```
 version: '2'